rishiso/Radical-Simplifier/README.md

 # Python-Radical-Simplifier
 This is an algorithm that can simplify radicals after the radicand is inputted.
 It is outputted in the form of a tuple, (coefficient, radicand).

+Examples:
 ```python
 simplify(8) = (2, 2)
 simplify(16) = (4, 1)